shopware/frontends/.changeset/tidy-comics-attack.md

 "@shopware-pwa/composables-next": minor
 ---

-Added `addProducts` function that allows add set of product to the cart
+- Added `addProducts` function to the `useCart` composable that allows adding a set of products to the cart
+- Deprecated `addProduct` method. `addProducts` should be used - `useCart` composable